endpntr/endpntr/README.md

 - It allows you to monitor generic HTTP requests as well
 - Provides you with detailed informatin about request headers, as well as paylaod

+To see frontend react app, go to: https://github.com/LSCS2401-08/endpntr-frontend

 ## Instructions to run app
 ### 1. Clone the repo
 ```